-The former boosts the server’s performance via SSD caching, and the latter increases its network speed to 10Gbps.
-It’s a bit disappointing that you can’t have both at the same time because they would complement each other well.
+The former improves the server’s performance via SSD caching, and the latter increases its network speed to 10Gbps.
+It’s a bit disappointing that you can’t have both simultaneously because they would complement each other well.

 Synology DS1618+: Massive, scalable storage space

-If you think Synology’s 6-bay DS1618+ NAS server has three times the storage capacity of the dual-bay DS218+, that’s reasonable, but you’re wrong.
-Apart from being able to house triple the amount of internal drives, the DS1618+ can also host two Synology DX517 extension units via its two eSATA ports.
+If you think Synology’s 6-bay DS1618+ NAS server has three times the storage capacity of the dual-bay DS218+, that’s reasonable, but you’re mistaken.
+Apart from housing triple the number of internal drives, the DS1618+ can also host two Synology DX517 extension units via its two eSATA ports.

-Like any Synology NAS servers, the DS1618+ only needs one drive to work.
-Realistically, for redundancy reason, you should start it with at least two discs, and then scale up space later by adding more when needed.
+Like any Synology NAS server, the DS1618+ only needs one drive to work.
+Realistically, for redundancy reasons, you should start it with at least two discs and then scale up space later by adding more when needed.

 Synology Hybrid RAID (SHR) and Btrfs file system